Introduction to Cervical Ultrasound

 Ultrasound Guidance and Anatomical Mapping

 After sterile precautions, the ultrasound is placed in a transverse orientation over the anterior aspect of the patient’s neck on the side of the designated approach.
-It is important to identify the following anatomical landmarks: trachea, esophagus, carotid artery, internal jugular vein, transverse process and depending on the desired disc space, the thyroid and its associated arteries and veins. the goal is to improve safety and efficacy in accessing the cervical spine.
+It is important to identify the following anatomical landmarks: trachea, esophagus, carotid artery, internal jugular vein, transverse process and depending on the desired disc space, the thyroid and its associated arteries and veins.
+The goal is to improve safety and efficacy when accessing the cervical spine.

-Tracheal Deviation and Initial Needle Placement
+Tracheal Deviation and Initial Device Placement

 In beginning the surgery, we utilize the ultrasound in the orientation previously described to apply pressure on the trachea to deviate it away from the surgical site to the contralateral side and identify the carotid artery laterally.

-Safety Consideration Before Needle Penetration
+Safety Consideration Before Device Placement

 NOTE: make sure to identify any collateral vessels or thyroid vessels before penetrating the skin.
 Utilizing an out-of-plane technique, we enter with the 25 gauge needle lateral to the trachea and medial to the carotid artery avoiding any additional vessels.
 The out-of-plane technique, if used appropriately, allows us to visualize the needle tip and the shadow of the shaft of the needle.
 Using the local anesthetic we can then inject 5-10 mL in the tract to the surgical site, which will also assist in displacing the carotid artery further laterally.

-Advancing the Access Needle
+Advancing the Access Device

 Fluoroscopic Confirmation

 Once we have passed these vital structures and have met the appropriate resistance, we will utilize fluoroscopy again.
 Using fluoroscopy in the lateral position, we want to make sure that we are at the appropriate level and immediately anterior to the disc.
-We then will utilize the fluoroscopy in an AP position to identify the needle immediately lateral to the spinous process, which should be in the center of the disc.
+We then will utilize the fluoroscopy in an AP position to identify the device immediately lateral to the spinous process, which should be in the center of the disc.
 At this point, we can penetrate the disc space and administer contrast, with or without antibiotics, to confirm that we are in the contained disc space.

 Guide Wire Placement and Cannula Insertion

-After we complete intradiscal access, we can now exchange the access needle over a guide wire.
+After we complete intradiscal access, we can now exchange the access device over a guide wire.
 We then utilize an 11 mm blade scalpel in a longitudinal fashion immediately cephalad to the guide wire in order to exchange a trochar, dilator and working cannula, over the guide wire to avoid a dermal tear.
 Once, the trochar is in the 1/3 marker of the disc in a lateral view, the dilator can be removed.
 Additional tools can be introduced through the cannula to perform an endoscopic discectomy, and/or an ablation of the nucleus pulposus and annuloplasty using radiofrequency.

 Treating Additional Levels